MaheshR03/OpenCV-streaming/readme.md

 - `1` → An external USB camera (if connected)
 - `2, 3, etc.` → Other cameras or virtual video devices

-This project uses the following code to access the default camera:
+This application uses the following code to access the default camera:

 ```python
 cap = cv2.VideoCapture(0)